pjmaechling/scec_deriva/README.md

 ## scec_config.py

-## Scripts for implementing Deriva Entity Relationship Diagram (ERD)
-## erd_eg_3.py
-## erd_eg_1.py
-## erd_eg_2.py
+## create_erd.py
 We iterate through several version of the initial ERD format.These scripts provides examples showing several versions of how the schema is defined using Deriva Chisel library.
+These scripts point at the SCEC catalog in a Deriva sandbox.

 ## Project Description - Earthquake Forecast Data Management Prototype Development
 SCEC researchers develop physics-based earthquake models, use these models to make short term earthquake forecasts, and evaluate these forecasts in rigorous ways that determine their usefulness and guide model improvements.